 Please respect the rights and privacy of neighbors close to your plot

 Gardeners are expected to bring their own tools and other equipment.
 Small items may be kept in the equipment shed

 The use of chemical pesticides and herbicides is prohibited except when authorized by ToUCG Committee because of a severe plague of insects or disease.
 The Community Gardens Program will evaluate it on a case by case basis.

 Gardeners shall not harvest produce or flowers from another plot without Permission

 Each garden plot shall be maintained.
+We discouraged growing corn as it may effect the growth of a neighbors vegetables due to the shade it casts.
+Please ask management for consideration to grow corn.
 If a plot contains grass or weed growth over 18 inches tall, you will be asked to take corrective action.
 If corrective action is not taken within 5 days, privileges to garden shall be terminated.

 Walkways between plots are to be kept clear in order to facilitate maintenance activities.
 Do not pile or throw mulch, weeds, rocks, or other materials into these areas.
 The organic waste bins are to be used only for the disposal of unwanted organic debris.

 All trash must be removed from the garden site

 The following plants are prohibited: Trees, woody shrubs, grape vines, stinging plants, poison oak, and all plants listed on the New Jersey’s Invasive Plant List.
 List will available inside equipment shed orhttp://www.njisst.org/